How long does it take to move house after offer accepted?

 Before you delve into how to reduce the timescale of moving house, you first need to know what can slow it up.
 Otherwise how are you going to know what to fix and why?
 So without further ado, here's just a few factors, which can affect the length of your property sale...

-There isn’t too much you can control in regards to this, but your buyer needs to be just as motivated to push the sale along as you, you also depend on them making good choices when it comes to solicitors or conveyancers and getting their house repayments approved.
+There isn’t too much you can control in regards to this, but your buyer needs to be just as motivated to push the sale along as you, you also depend on them making good choices when it comes to solicitors or conveyancers and getting their mortgages approved.

 A slow buyer means a slow sale.
-They might be slightly slower than you at returning documents, there house repayments company could be a little slow at processing their application or their solicitors could have a significant backlog.
+They might be slightly slower than you at returning documents, there mortgages company could be a little slow at processing their application or their solicitors could have a significant backlog.

 Estate agents are one of the key ingredients if you are going through a traditional sale process of course.
-They are the ones who gather the initial documents from yourself and the buyer, check that you’ve instructed solicitors and often provide things like house repayments advice.
+They are the ones who gather the initial documents from yourself and the buyer, check that you’ve instructed solicitors and often provide things like mortgage advice.

 The Estate Agents are also the only go between for the communication between you and the buyer, you can use them as a way of speeding up a slow buyer as mentioned above.